Amrit-Rijal-01/Amrit-Rijal-01/README.md

 # 💫 About Me:
 # Hi there, I'm Amrit Rijal! 👋

-I'm a passionate web developer with a keen interest in building dynamic and interactive web applications.
-I love learning new technologies and continuously improving my skills.
+I'm a web developer who enjoys making websites.
+I like learning new things and always try to get better at what I do.

-- 🚀 **Currently Exploring:** Enhancing my Angular skills.
+- 🚀 **Currently Exploring:** Enhancing my Laravel skills.
-- 💡 **Skills:** Intermediate in CSS & JavaScript | Beginner in Laravel & ReactJS | Diving deeper into Angular.
+- 💡 **Skills:** Intermediate in CSS & JavaScript | Beginner in Laravel & ReactJS.
 - 💬 **Let's Connect:** Always open to discussions and collaborations on web development.
 - 📫 **Reach Me At:** [rijalamrit720@gmail.com](mailto:rijalamrit720@gmail.com)